FatsackFails/fatsackfails/src/site/snippets/kruiz-control-toggle.md

 ### Updated Method

 As of v1.5.4 Kruiz Control added some built in Actions to achieve the same result as writing out custom Functions for the toggle system.
 The original method still works, and is a great way to learn more about how KC works as well as dip your toes into JavaScript.
-Here's the updated method the toggles system works.
+Here's the updated method for the toggle system.

 ```bash
 # Sets toggle01 to off when KC starts up